Country reports

 Belgium

-Sergi Vazquez Maymir, Paul de Hert
+Sergi Vazquez Maymir; Paul de Hert

 France

-Pr Karine Gilberg
+Karine Gilberg

 Since the early implementation of the EAW Framework Decision (EAW FD) in France, the French case law has evolved towards a stronger focus on fundamental rights in the execution of EAWs issued by other Member States.